Skip to main content

 3. Create MATE jobs for the new models and tests

-Create or update the MATE jobs with new models and tests representing your new specification.
+Create or update the MATE jobs with new models and tests representing your new specifications.

 4. Create a Data Product orchestrator job that will use the new version specification file

-Update the orchestrator to point to the following specification.
+Update the orchestrator to point to the following specifications.

 data_product_orchestrator.yml